chandra-vv/genai_portfolio/08_multi_agent_assistant/README.md

 ## ✨ Future Improvements

-* Cache FAISS index instead of rebuilding on every request.
+* Cache the FAISS index instead of rebuilding on every request.
 * Add source documents display in retriever answers.
 * Expand `about.txt` into a richer knowledge base.